 Dangers: There are no widely recognized findings showing any serious dangers with weed smell.
 The main concern though is that weed smell is disruptive and annoying especially if you are a nonsmoker.
 The worst is when you live near a cannabis cultivation plant.
 The smell can travel and gets really bad especially during harvesting.

 Which Air Purifier Can Remove It: Some cannabis growers now use activated carbon cans and air purifiers to control weed odor in their weed plantations and stop it from spreading.
-You can eliminate weed smell in your home in the same way with activated carbon PCO or HEPA air purifiers.
+In the same way, you can eliminate weed smell in your home with activated carbon PCO or HEPA air purifiers.

 23. Tobacco/Cigarette Smells

-What Is It: Cigarettes contain so many VOCs and some of these gases make up cigarette smoke.
+What Is It: Cigarettes contain so many VOCs and some of these gases are the main elements that make up cigarette smoke.

 Source: The only source of cigarette smell is from people smoking.